 Calling all soon-to-be-brides!
 You’ve got the ring; you’ve set the date.
 Now it’s time to get serious about your skincare.
-It's never too late to start!
-Just as you would make room for a makeup artist or hairstylist, build skincare into your wedding budget to ensure you look your best on your big day.
+Just as you would put money aside for a makeup artist or hairstylist, build skincare into your wedding budget to ensure you look your best on your big day.
 Great skin won’t just make your wedding photos better; it will also help you feel more powerful, beautiful, and confident as you walk down the aisle.
-Plus, it’s an opportunity to build habits that keep you glowing for the rest of your days!
+Plus, it’s an opportunity to build habits that keep you glowing even after the honeymoon.

 Before we begin

 Before we jump into prep that’s specific to your skin type, there are a few best practices that you can adopt no matter your complexion concern.

 Every bride wants smooth, soft, supple lips.
 Start using our Hydrating Lip Peel a few weeks before your wedding to prevent chapping and dissolve any unwanted flakes.

 No topical treatment can compare with a healthy internal system.
 Though it’s tempting to snack on comfort foods when you’re stressed, try to keep your diet clean with lots of fruits, vegetables, water, and herbal teas.
 If you have a serious inflammatory condition like acne, eczema, or rosacea, switch to an anti-inflammatory diet (no dairy, no wheat, no alcohol) and consider seeing a naturopath to help you narrow in on additional foods that may be causing inflammation in your body.

 If your skin is fairly balanced, you don’t need a lot of treatments beyond a simple facial with extractions.
 Book monthly appointments with your aesthetician starting three months before your wedding.
 This schedule will give you plenty of time to get your pores clean, your tone glowing, and your complexion hydrated and plumped.